-The species does not cause serious consequences: its tentacles usually do not result in stinging so much as to create serious dangers for humans.
-Only on particularly sensitive subjects, contact can cause irritation that disappear spontaneously in a short time but leaving an itch or annoying pain.
-In the water it releases some stinging substance or toxin that causes small abrasions of severe itching and slight burning.
+The species does not cause serious consequences, its tentacles are not normally stinging enough to create serious dangers for humans.
+Only on particularly sensitive subjects, contact can cause irritation which disappears spontaneously in a short time but leaving an annoying itch or pain.